The mistakes new writers can make often occur because of not being aware of a problem.

 3. Over describing

-Wordiness is a common mistake new writers can make, and it is quite distracting for readers.
+Wordiness is a common mistake new writers can make, and it is pretty distracting for readers.

 Using more words doesn’t improve a piece of writing.